 Nitin Shah, M.D. is Professor of Anesthesiology at Loma Linda University and Assistant Chief of Anesthesiology and Chief of the Surgical ICU of Long Beach Veterans Healthcare System.
 His medical practice has included work in India; Zambia and Zimbabwe, Africa; and New York and California in the US.
 He has held numerous board and Officer positions in various Jain organizations, including President of the Jain Center of Southern California.
 He is presently a member and Chair of the Board of Directors of Shanti Charities and a Director of the American Chamber of Commerce.
 He has extensive fund raising experience for social and health needs around the world and has worked closely with President Kuan in sponsoring or assisting with multi-faith educational programs and conferences.

 Tom Wallace was born, raised and continues to live in the San Fernando Valley of Los Angeles, California.
 He graduated from Notre Dame H.S., Claremont Men’s College, and the University of Southern California earning a B.A. in Business Economics and a M.S. in Systems Management.
 He was a decorated combat Army rotary wing aviator in Southeast Asia and attained the rank of Captain.
 Tom spent twenty years with the Lockheed California Company retiring as Director of the Product Assurance branch.
 He was the President and CEO of CC Industries where he served for ten years, and was the President and CEO of the Granada Hills Community Hospital for four years.
 Tom is now retired and serves on the Board of Directors of the San Fernando Valley Interfaith Council, the North Valley Family YMCA, the Ventura/LA North chapter of Legatus, and as a Trustee of the Claremont School of Theology.
 He is a member of the Lockheed Martin retiree organization and several community social service groups.
 Tom has been recognized for his accomplishments in the aerospace and health care industries, and for his community service and enrichment.
-Tom and his wife Catherine of 51 years are members of Our Lady of Lourdes Catholic Church in Northridge, CA. They have four children and four grandchildren who live throughout California.
+Tom and his wife Catherine have been married since August 1967 and are members of Our Lady of Lourdes Catholic Church in Northridge, CA. They have four children and five grandchildren who live throughout California.

-His ministry has included:
+His ministry also included:

-Two years as a staff member of the General Board of Global Ministries
+- Two years as a staff member of the General Board of Global Ministries

-Four years as a consultant to the General Board of Global Ministries with responsibility of leading United Methodist Conferences through a three year strategic congregational development process.
+- Four years as a consultant to the General Board of Global Ministries with responsibility of leading United Methodist Conferences through a three-year strategic congregational development process.

-Four years as a staff member of Christian Laity of Chicago, a small group ministry network of bible study/relational support to professionals working in downtown Chicago.
+- Four years as a staff member of Christian Laity of Chicago, a small group ministry network of bible study/relational support to professionals working in downtown Chicago.

-Four years as a staff member of Faith at Work, an early developer of local church small group and lay ministry in the United States
+- Four years as a staff member of Faith at Work, an early developer of local church small group and lay ministry in the United States

-Education includes Bachelor of Science degree in Business Administration, Norwich University; Moravian Theological Seminary, Master of Divinity degree, Princeton Theological Seminary.
+Education includes Bachelor of Science degree in Business Administration, Norwich University, Moravian Theological Seminary, Master of Divinity degree, Princeton Theological Seminary.

-Peter and his wife Suzanne reside in Mission Viejo, California.
+Peter resides in Mission Viejo, California.